sbernasek/chicago/README.md

 <img src="tables/top10.png">

-Property value indicators for all Chicago zipcodes throughout this time period are readily available via the Zillow API.
+Property value indicators for all Chicago zip codes throughout this time period are readily available via the Zillow API.
 The market shows a city-wide positive trend across the past two decades, interrupted by the 2008 financial crisis.

 <img src="figures/value_trends.png">

 ## Objective

 For my project, I plan to build a predictive model relating the many complex features of Chicago neighborhood business activities to their respective change in property values.
-While my data are limited to Chicago, any insights and methods derived from my project should be applicable to other cities.
-Furthermore, the approach could be extended to a finer geographic scale should property value data become available at sub-zipcode resolution.
+The data are limited to Chicago, but any insights and methods derived from my project will be applicable to other cities.
+Furthermore, the approach could be extended to a finer geographic scale should property value data become available at sub-zip code resolution.

 ## Preliminary Analysis

 #### Business License Trends

 As an initial effort, I obtained and pre-processed the license and real estate data, then surveyed their dynamic trends.
 Some anomalies unique to Chicago caught my attention.
 Most notably, the city government consolidated its licensing categories in 2012 leading to an abnormally high rate of apparent license turnover in 2011/2012.
 I excluded those two years from the data, then imputed their values from 2013.
-I then compiled license renewal, addition, and turnover timeseries for each zipcode in Chicago.
-The magnitudes of these quantities depdend upon the size and population density of each zipcode, so I normalized the rates of license addition (newly issued) and turnover (cancelled/revoked) by the annual renewal rate.
+I then compiled license renewal, addition, and turnover timeseries for each zip code in Chicago.
+The magnitudes of these quantities depend upon the size and population density of each zip code, so I normalized the rates of license addition (newly issued) and turnover (cancelled/revoked) by the annual renewal rate.
 The timeseries data are quite noisy so I applied some smoothing where necessary.
 The data reflect a substantial city-wide decrease in the rate of license renewals that coincides with the 2008 recession.

 <img src="figures/renewals.png">